-One concern could be that term-limited and non-term-limited mayors do not differ only in the fact that they face stronger or weaker electoral incentives.
-Indeed, secondterm mayors have been reelected, meaning that they have more experience in office, and implying that they may have higher abilities (if higher-ability candidates are more likely to get reelected).
+One concern could be that term-limited and non-term-limited mayors do not differ only in the electoral incentives they face.
+Indeed, second-term mayors have been reelected, meaning that they have more experience in office, and implying that they may have higher abilities (if higher-ability candidates are more likely to get reelected).
 This is, however, unlikely to explain the patterns we observe.
 First, the COVID-19 crisis started in the last year of the mayors' term, meaning that first-time mayors already had three years of experience.
-Second, when focusing on first-term mayors, we do not see that the effects are systematically weaker for college-educated mayors, older mayors, or mayors who served as municipal legislators during the previous term, suggesting that less-able or less-experienced mayors are not driving the results (Appendix Tables A19 to A21).31 Third, as shown in the next section, we also find that our results are driven by more-competitive elections, a proxy for electoral incentives that does not rely on term limits.
+Second, when focusing on first-term mayors, we do not see that the effects are systematically weaker for college-educated mayors, older mayors, or mayors who served as municipal legislators during the previous term, suggesting that less-able or less-experienced mayors are not driving the results (Appendix Tables A10 to A12).32 Third, as shown in the next section, we also find that our results are driven by more-competitive elections, a proxy for electoral incentives that does not rely on term limits.